A strategic employment area creating up to 7,000 new jobs

 The core of the proposal is the establishment of a strategic employment area.
 Around 50 hectares of land (the equivalent of 50 rugby union pitches) is available to accommodate enterprises at a range of scales, to be anchored by a hub for training and skills development and incubating fledgling businesses.

 This focal area of industry will be supported by well related neighbourhoods, providing potential for living and working to be closely linked together.
-These neighbourhood clusters will grow organically, as the business, social and community infrastructure develops.
+These neighbourhood clusters will grow organically, as the business, social and community infrastructure (schools, medical facilities etc) develops.
 Over time some 3,000 new homes may be provided in neighbourhoods, linked by convenient green routes for walking and cycling.

 Local movement by walking, cycling and public transport will be prioritised to develop a healthy and sustainable place.
 J3 will also achieve better sustainable transport links to RAF Cosford and Cosford railway station and support an increased frequency of public transport services to nearby communities in the growth corridor.